-2. Now repeat these 4 commands on the other Windows 2012 Real Servers netsh interface ipv4 show interface <interface name> i e for the 'loopback' adapter run: netsh interface ipv4 show interface loopback for the 'net' adapter run: netsh interface ipv4 show interface net
+2. Now repeat these 3 commands on the other Windows 2012 Real Servers netsh interface ipv4 show interface <interface name> i.e.

 Verifying netsh Settings for Windows 2008 & 2012

 To verify that settings have been configured correctly, run the following command on each Real Server to clearly list the settings that have been applied to the interface: